ar0x4/DockPiler/README.md

 The image uses Ubuntu 24.04 as the base, MinGW-w64 for C/C++ cross-compilation, and .NET SDK for C# builds.
 Architecture (x64 or x86) is configurable at runtime.

+**Note: The C/C++ compilation is not working well yet but im working on it to improve it.
+If you have any suggestions or improvements, feel free to contribute.**

 ## Features

 - **Automatic Project Detection**: Scans the repository recursively for build files and compiles accordingly.